aghArdeshir/aghardeshir.github.io/blog/merge-request-mastery.md

 Make sure you include descriptions with your MR as much as possible, if applicable.
 Try using bullet lists and images when necessary to make reading the description easier.

-Writing a description for MRs (and commits) not only benefits the reviewer at review time, but it also helps tracking code easier by acting as some sort of document.
-If someone tracks down a code to see when and why it's introduced, they may end up in your MR. Then with a good description, they know why you made those changes, and for which ticket they are intended.
+Writing a description for MRs (and commits) not only benefits the reviewer at review time, but it also acts as some sort of documentation for anyone who might need to track code later.

 However, there's a tricky aspect to consider.
-Always ask yourself: "Is the description I'm writing for the Merge Request something that the entire team should be aware of?
-Rather than only the reviewer?"
-If the answer is "yes", then this information should be included within the code itself.
+If the information in the MR is crucial for the entire team, then this information should be included within the code itself.
 Either by comments in code or by improving code readability, so everyone who reads the code knows about what you had in mind.

 As another consideration, note that code reviewers are human beings, not rendering engines!
 If you added/changed a piece of code that contains a lot of styling changes, include a screenshot with the changed result.
 Some teams have continuous deployments that deploy a short-lived app out of every MR. If you do, also include a link for the preview app so the reviewer can interact with your changes and test them in action.